The 2026 Crafting Adventures

 February 22 through March 1st

-Another gifted craft kit.
+Another gifted craft kit, this time originating from a haberdashery in Redditch and eventually passed to me.
 This cute little bear had me questioning if I knew how to count or not.
 I think the final answer is, yes.
 One of my recuring thoughts during the process was how much the pattern reminded me of pixel art, something that I'll return to later.
-After finishing this bear was placed into a card and mailed to my Aunt for her birthday.
+After finishing this bear was placed into a card and mailed to my aunt for her birthday.

 A cross stitch pattern with a bear wearing a red shirt Return to Top